icapeli/King-County-Real-Estate-Project/README.md

 Wow, From Average to Good, there is an increase of 18% and 46% from Good to Very Good.
 This leads to Recommendation #2:

 **Improving the grade of an Average house can have a monumental effect on sale price.
-So a homeowner should do so, if at all possible**
+So a homeowner should do so, if at all possible.**

 Now let's investigate the effects of a recent renovation: